epogrebnyak/weo-reader/README.md

 download("2019-Oct", path='weo.csv', overwrite=True)
 ```

+You can access releases starting 2007-Oct with this client.
+WEO is normally released in April and October, exception is `2011-Sep`.

 ### Read and try

 Use `WEO` class to view and extract data. `WEO` is a wrapper around a by-country pandas dataframe that ensures proper data import and easier access to data.